-From January to June, 1986, ORNL conducted the verification activity for the Maywood vicinity properties, including this location at 61 Trudy Drive, Lodi, located southwest of the Maywood site.
+From January to June, 1986, ORNL conducted the verification activity for the Maywood properties, including this location at 459 Latham St., located northeast of the Ballod property.
 A diagram of the property showing the approximate property boundaries and excavated areas is shown in Fig. 3.
 This location is one in a series of vicinity properties near the Maywood site that was suspected of being radioactively contaminated and that has been surveyed by BNI3 to identify horizontal and vertical boundaries of radionuclide concentrations exceeding remedial action criteria.
-(Verification of these properties will be completed in 1986.)
-A contaminated area of ~60 m2 that exceeded the guidelines was located in the side yard of the property and was excavated.
+(Verification of these properties be completed in 1986.)
+A contaminated area of <50 m2 that exceeded the guidelines located in the backyard on the northwest end of the property and was excavated.
+The area was part of a large contiguous deposit (see Fig. 2) on the adjoining properties at 461 Latham and 460 Davison Streets (see also RASA-86/61 and RASA-86/58).